TigranGyozalyan/BrainBash/README.md

 --After running the program,you are provided with an administrator account with the following credentials:
     username: admin@admin.com
     password: adminadmin
-After the following steps your program is ready to run.
+After the following steps you are good to go.
 Good luck!